OctopusDeploy/OctopusClients/readme.md

 This repository contains the .NET Client Library (`Octopus.Client`) for [Octopus Deploy](https://octopus.com).
-You can use it to create and deploy releases, push packages, manage environments, and perform many other administrative functions.
+You can use it to create and deploy releases, push packages, manage environments, and perform many other actions.

 `Octopus.Client` is [available on nuget.org](https://www.nuget.org/packages/Octopus.Client)